 HCRA was established in 1996 to help fund a portion of State health care activities.
-Extensions and modifications to HCRA have financed new health care programs, including Family Health Plus (FHP) and CHP.
+Extensions and modifications to HCRA have financed new health care programs, such as CHP.
 HCRA has also provided additional funding for the health care industry, including investments in worker recruitment and retention, and Doctors Across New York program.
 HCRA authorization is extended through FY 2020, pursuant to legislation included in the FY 2018 Enacted Budget.